Tea in Early China and Japan

 These Japanese vessels are known as natsumes because of their resemblance to the jujube fruit (natsume in Japanese).
 This example is particularly rare because it is made from copper rather than wood.

-It was not until the late 18th century that an alternative, and less formal, concept of the tea ceremony was practiced.
+It was not until the late 18th century that an alternative, and less formal, concept of the tea ceremony was practised.
 This was senchado which made use of steeped loose-leaf tea rather than powder and drew upon the Chinese literati tradition.
 Today, the tea ceremony is most often experienced in the form of large scale demonstrations or at group learning sessions but it remains an important aspect of Japanese culture.